This post has been sponsored by Nonni’s. I received product and compensation, but all opinions are my own.

 It’s the best time of the year – Hot Cocoa Season!
-And while we like to enjoy our favorite hot chocolate recipe multiple times throughout the colder months, one of our Christmas traditions is to set up a hot cocoa bar and enjoy a holiday movie!
+One of our favorite Christmas traditions is to set up a hot chocolate station and enjoy a holiday movie.

 Hot cocoa bar set up for Christmas on a console table with shelves above it

 A hot cocoa bar does not have to be an elaborate endeavor.
 A few fun mugs, whipped cream and marshmallows is all you really need.
-Of course, for Christmas we like to go a little extra with different shaped marshmallows, chocolate and peppermint stir sticks and my personal favorite – Nonni’s Gingerbread Biscotti.
+Of course, for Christmas we like to go a little extra with different shaped marshmallows, whipped cream, chocolate, peppermint stir sticks, and biscotti’s.

 Crushed peppermint candies and snowflake marshmallows